Core Designation Standards

 Upper-Level Courses

-Courses receiving upper-level core designations must be 300- or 400-level courses.
-These courses may cover specialized topics and be restricted to students in a particular major.
 Departments must ensure that core designated courses remain consistent with the approved core designation(s).
 To ensure this, all instructors must be provided with the requirements for the appropriate core designation(s) and a copy of the syllabus that was used for approving or renewing the core designation(s).

-CORE DESIGNATION TEMPLATES
+CORE DESIGNATION STANDARDS

 Natural Science or Mathematical Sciences Designations